51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 ## Property

-The **properties** exposed by the device detection engine contain more information than that which is defined by the standard **property meta data** interface.
+The **properties** exposed by the device detection engine contain more information than that which is defined by the standard **property metadata** interface.
 In addition to the usual information, the following must be made available:

 | Metadata | Description |